AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 gateways, configure encrypted peering and other features.

-In order to use Azure API, you need to first create an Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
+In order to use Azure API, you need to first create an Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix Controller.
 This access account corresponds to a valid Azure subscription with API credentials.
 You need to create an access account for each subscription.

 This document describes, for a given subscription, how to set up your Azure account credentials and onboard this Azure account to your Aviatrix Controller.
 Then, your Aviatrix Controller can execute APIs on that subscription.